 Origin of the Idea of a Think Tank

 Ideas come from think tanks.
 But where did the idea of a think tank come from?
 It may well have come from Thomas Clarkson, an Englishman who founded the Society for the Abolition of The African Slave Trade in 1782.
 By meticulously describing the condition of the slave trade, supplying diagrams of slave ships, and combining factual inquiry with moral argument, Clarkson engaged in a war of ideas.

 “Powered by an evangelical zeal, Clarkson’s committee would become what might be described as the world’s first think tank,” writes Lawrence Reed.
 “Noble ideas and unassailable facts would be its weapons.”8

 Fisher started the Institute of Economic Affairs in London, which later became Margaret Thatcher’s think tank.
-Following that success, he helped start the Fraser Institute in Canada; the Institute for Liberty and Democracy in Peru; and the Manhattan Institute as well as the National Center for Policy Analysis in the United States.
+Following that success, he helped start the Fraser Institute in Canada; the Institute for Liberty and Democracy in Peru; and the Manhattan Institute as well as the National Center for Policy Analysis (NCPA) in the United States.
 His Atlas Foundation supplied modest seed money for these efforts and convened an annual think tank conference.
 By the time he died, Fisher had helped start more than three dozen think tanks around the world.

 How Ideas Cause Change